ADEGOK3/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-line to this code, so that the program prints a[2] = 98
+a function that prints a buffer